What is Libtayo and how is it used?

 As with all therapeutic proteins, there is a potential for immunogenicity.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
 For these reasons, comparison of the incidence of antibodies to cemiplimab-rwlc in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.

-Anti-drug antibodies (ADA) were tested in 398 of 534 patients who received LIBTAYO and the incidence of cemiplimab-rwlc treatment-emergent ADAs was 1.3% using an electrochemiluminescent (ECL) bridging immunoassay; 0.3% were persistent ADA responses.
+Anti-drug antibodies (ADA) were tested in 467 patients who received LIBTAYO.
+The incidence of cemiplimab-rwlc treatment-emergent ADAs was 1.1% using an electrochemiluminescent (ECL) bridging immunoassay; 0.2% were persistent ADA responses.
 In the patients who developed anti-cemiplimab-rwlc antibodies, there was no evidence of an altered pharmacokinetic profile of cemiplimab-rwlc.

 Severe And Fatal Immune-Mediated Adverse Reactions